demidko/telegram-storage/README.md

 # Telegram Storage

-This library is your quick `Map<K, V>` in the Telegram channel.
+This library is your `Map<K, V>` in the Telegram channel.
 To try it, your bot needs a channel (name or ID) with full admin rights.

 ## Warnings

+* You can save only 20 entries per minute with a single token.
+If the limit is exceeded, waiting will occur.
 * Don't change the description—the bot stores the keystore file ID there
 * After the first setup, you can't change the dictionary's key/value types